-From those who simply want an affordable holiday home, to those wishing to design and build their dream sea-view estate, a wealth of options are available in a choice of settings suited to most tastes and budgets.
+From those who simply want an affordable holiday home, to those wishing to design and build their dream villa, a wealth of options are available and a choice of settings suited to most tastes and budgets.

-Lower costs of living and superior quality of life attract foreigners in retirement, and those seeking a property to pay for itself and gain rental returns are in for a treat with the popular tourist areas of Izmir, Fethiye and Antalya where rental premiums are achieved during the summer seasons from May to October.
+Lower costs of living and superior quality of life attract foreigners at retirement, and those seeking a property to pay for itself and gain rental returns are in for a treat with the popular tourist areas of Izmir, Fethiye and Antalya where rental premiums are achieved during the summer season from May to October.

 City Investment in Turkey

 Istanbul is a total contrast to coastal Turkey.
 Steeped in a vast and fascinating history, it is a crowded, bustling and vibrant city and the main hub of the Turkish economy.
 The country’s trading and cultural heart, Istanbul has throughout history attracted foreign investors keen to utilise its unique position between Europe, Asia and the Middle East.